Grow A Biblical Garden

 collections of plants that are named in the Bible

 of plants mentioned in Jewish and Christian scriptures.
 Other plants

 with associations to the themes and subjects of the Bible are sometimes

 also included, especially in areas with different climates.
-Some public
+Plants in a

 gardens exhibit objects in order to illustrate Biblical stories or to

 demonstrate how people lived in Biblical times.
-I would use St. Francis,
+I would use patron

-St. Fiacre, Buddha and angel statues as a base for my design.
+St. Fiacre, and angel statues as a base for my design.
 I would

 also concentrate mostly on an Old Testament garden.

 My theme would be lots of fruits and berries, herbs, and of course, a grapevine on an arch, and a fig and cypress in pots.
 Florals weren't a feature, but lots of herbs are necessary.
 Mostly medicinal, and those featured in religioius ceremonies.
 Some fruits, like grapevines, have pretty flowers...